Just stuff like (click):

 Saturday, March 9, 2013

-This is specially sad in this case because that ignorance is these children's biggest danger.
+This is specially sad here because that ignorance is these children's biggest danger.
 If people were aware of a few simple facts they would be so much safer.
 And they deserve to be.

 Thankfully there are parents, doctors like Nadeau and organizations fighting hard to raise awareness and making big advances.
-FARE (formerly FAI) is one of the most active organizations, its youtube channel here.
-Pls get informed.
-Chances are that sooner or later you'll interact with these parents and their children (after all it now affects 1 in 13 children, ranging from mild to severe), pls take them seriously.
+FARE is one of the most active, its youtube channel here.
+Pls get informed, chances are that sooner or later you'll interact with these parents and their children (after all it now affects 1 in 13 children, in different degrees from mild to severe), pls take them seriously.
 And please bear in mind that unfortunately, and contrary to general judgement, when talking precautions they (we) are not exaggerating.
-This is kind of how it is.

 While the NYTM piece mainly talks about a new trial, it still provides a very good insight into the world of children with severe food allergies.